3D film: Before film

 Most of the other early attempts to create motion pictures also aimed to include the stereoscopic effect.

 In November 1851, Antoine Claudet claimed to have created a stereoscope that showed people in motion.
 The device initially only showed two phases, but during the next two years, Claudet worked on a camera that would record stereoscopic pairs for four different poses (patented in 1853).
-Claudet found that the stereoscopic effect didn't work properly in this device, but believed the illusion of motion was successful.
+Claudet found that the stereoscopic effect did not work properly in this device, but believed the illusion of motion was successful.

-Johann Nepomuk Czermak published an article about his Stereophoroskop.
+In 1855, Johann Nepomuk Czermak published an article about his Stereophoroskop.
 His first idea to create 3D animation involved sticking pins in a stroboscopic disc to create a sequence that would show one pin moving further into the cardboard and back.
 He also designed a device that would feed the image pairs from two stroboscopic discs into one lenticular stereoscope and a vertical predecessor of the zoetrope.

 On February 27, 1860, Peter Hubert Desvignes received British patent no. 537 for 28 monocular and stereoscopic variations of cylindrical stroboscopic devices.
 This included a version that used an endless band of pictures running between two spools that was intermittently lit by an electric spark.
 Desvignes' Mimoscope, received an Honourable Mention "for ingenuity of construction" at the 1862 International Exhibition in London.
 It could "exhibit drawings, models, single or stereoscopic photographs, so as to animate animal movements, or that of machinery, showing various other illusions."
 Desvignes "employed models, insects and other objects, instead of pictures, with perfect success."
 The horizontal slits (like in Czermak's Stereophoroskop) allowed a much improved view, with both eyes, of the opposite pictures.